Anemone: Cultivation

 The spring-flowering autumn-planted ephemeral species Anemonoides blanda is grown in large-scale commercial cultivation and can be purchased in bulk quantities.
 It is most commonly-available with a bluish violet flower (usually erroneously called "Blue Shades" despite its flower being more purple than blue) that varies from intense to pale, depending upon the individual plant and possibly soil conditions.
 A white-flowered form is the second-most common type.
 The least common of the commonly-cultivated forms is a pale pink.
 The violet, and especially pink, forms sometimes possess petals that fade to white near the flower center.
 The genus contains quite a number of other spring-flowering species.
 A. hortensis and the hybrid A. fulgens have less-divided leaves than some others and have rose-purple or scarlet flowers.

 Among the most well-known anemones is A. coronaria, often called the poppy anemone.
-It is a tuberous-rooted plant with parsley-like divided leaves and large poppy-like blossoms on stalks of from 15–20 cm high.
+It is a tuberous-rooted plant with parsley-like divided leaves and large poppy-like blossoms on stalks of high.
 It can be planted in the fall in zones 7 or 8 without extra protection or in spring in cooler zones.
 If planted in fall it will flower in the spring and if planted in the spring it will flower in late summer.
 The flowers are typically scarlet, crimson, bluish purple, reddish purple, or white.
 There are also double-flowered varieties, in which the stamens in the centre are replaced by a tuft of narrow petals.
 It has been used as a garden plant, in hybrid form in particular, for a long time in some parts of the world.
 Double forms are named varieties.
 Hybrids of the de Caen and St. Brigid groups are the most prevalent on the market.
-In Israel, large numbers of red-flowering non-hybrid A. coronaria can be seen growing in certain natural areas.
+In Palestine, large numbers of red-flowering non-hybrid A. coronaria can be seen growing in certain natural areas.